Trivirostra hyalina

 Trivirostra hyalina is a species of small sea snail, a marine gastropod mollusk in the family Triviidae, the false cowries or trivias.
-They are white in colour.
+They are white.

 Description

 The length of the shell attains 4 mm.
 Individuals can grow up to 5.5 mm in length.

 Distribution

 This marine species occurs off Oceania.
 In Australia, they were found in New South Wales and Western Australia.